Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Heuristic derivation of the overdamped limit

-In the physics literature, the Stratonovich interpretation of \cref{eq:kinematic-Str} is often (tacitly and correctly) assumed.
-For the numerical integration, however, a direct application of the widespread Euler--Maruyama algorithm, which is simple and robust, would break the conservation of the norm $|\vec u(t)|$.
-This could be fixed \emph{a posteriori} by rescaling $\vec u(t)$ after every integration step, but such an approach appears conceptually unsatisfying.
-Instead, one should use a suitable discretisation scheme for the Stratonovich integral, e.g., the stochastic Milstein algorithm; the correct implementation of such schemes, however, is more demanding \cite{KloedenPlaten:NumericalSolution}.
-A conceptually less satisfying alternative is to mix different stochastic calculi: one may cast the Stratonovich form \eqref{eq:kinematic-Str} into an equivalent form that invokes the Itō integral and which is thus suitable for the Euler--Maruyama scheme \cite{Risken:1984,Coffey:LangevinEquation,Oksendal:Stochastic}; this form includes a noise-induced term appearing as a drift [see below, \cref{eq:kinematic-Ito}].
-We note that all of these integration schemes preserve the normalisation of $|\vec u(t)|$ only asymptotically for a vanishing integration time step.
+For the numerical integration of \cref{eq:kinematic-Str}, a direct application of the widespread Euler--Maruyama algorithm, which is a simple and robust algorithm for Itō SDEs, breaks the conservation of the norm $|\vec u(t)|$.
+This can be fixed \emph{a posteriori} by rescaling $\vec u(t)$ after every integration step \cite{Tao:2005}\footnote{ The algorithm due to Briels \emph{et al.} \cite{Tao:2005} is currently implemented in the molecular dynamics simulation software LAMMPS (since release from 29 September 2021), see the command ``fix Brownian/sphere'' at \url{https://docs.lammps.org/fix_brownian.html}. }, but such an approach appears conceptually unsatisfying.
+Instead, one should use a suitable discretization scheme for the Stratonovich integral, e.g., the stochastic Milstein algorithm; yet, the correct implementation of such schemes is more demanding \cite{KloedenPlaten:NumericalSolution,Waszkiewicz:SPPC2023}.
+An alternative is to mix different stochastic calculi: one may cast the Stratonovich form \eqref{eq:kinematic-Str} into an equivalent form that invokes the Itō integral and which is thus suitable for the Euler--Maruyama scheme \cite{Risken:FokkerPlanck,Coffey:LangevinEquation,Oksendal:Stochastic}; this form includes a noise-induced term appearing as a drift [see below, \cref{eq:kinematic-Ito}].
+We note that all of these integration schemes preserve the normalization of $\vec u(t)$ only asymptotically for a vanishing integration time step, $\Delta t \to 0$.